collective/collective.solr/README.txt

   [instance]
   eggs += collective.solr

-After saving this to let's say ``solr.cfg`` buildout can be run and the `Solr`_ server and `Plone`_ instance started::
+After saving this to let's say ``solr.cfg`` the buildout can be run and the `Solr`_ server and `Plone`_ instance started::

   $ python bootstrap.py